qingnansun/RL_DQN_Pixelcopter/README.md

 - The needed libraries and corresponding versions are documented in requirements.txt

 ## Results
-The two figures below shows the test_reward (mean value of 5 test episodes) and the max_reward (the maximum value among the 5 test episodes).
+The two figures below show the test_reward (mean value of 5 test episodes) and the max_reward (the maximum value among the 5 test episodes) at the beginning of the training and after around 300 episodes.
 ![The first episodes](./assets/1_first_episodes.PNG)
 ![The first episodes](./assets/2_3000plus_episodes.PNG)

 ## Videos
 At the beginning of the experiment:

 ![The first episodes](./assets/start.gif)

 Around 3000 episodes:

 ![The first episodes](./assets/trained.gif)